practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 #### Python environments

 In Linux, but probably also increasingly in other environments like Windows too, it has become very important to work with **Python environments** to not mess up your default Python installation which automatically comes with your Linux distribution.
-I think that this has become specifically important for Ubuntu (https://ubuntu.com/download), which I'm using here (as Ubuntu 24 LTS). ```$``` indicates the Bash shell in Linux (I've just chosen _prng_test_ as my environment name):
+I think this has become specifically important for Ubuntu (https://ubuntu.com/download), which I'm using here (as Ubuntu 24 LTS). ```$``` indicates the Bash shell in Linux (I've just chosen _prng_test_ as my environment name):

 1. create environment: ```$ python3 -m venv ./prng_test```
 2. activate environment: ```$ source ./prng_test/bin/activate```